Activity-driven clustering and many-body steady state of jamming run-and-tumble particles

-In this work, we resolve the three-body invariant measure, provide the first controlled microscopic description of clustering beyond two bodies and establish a foundation for the $N$-body problem: \begin{itemize}[leftmargin=*,label=\raisebox{0.25ex}{ $\bullet$}] \item Extending the PDMP and symmetry formalism developed for two RTPs~\cite{hahn23}, we derive the invariant measure of three instantaneous RTPs and identify three structural weights---corresponding to free, separated, and jammed states.
-The relative strength of the structural weights setting this mixture organize persistent, separated, and diffusive regimes through the activity parameter $\omega L$, as displayed in Fig.~\ref{fig:main_figure}. \item Crucially, the hierarchy of structural weights follows a geometric cascade, $(\omega L)^k$, with $k$ the number of clusters, revealing that the separated phase dominates at finite activity.
-Relaxation contributions, previously interpreted as effective attractions, are subdominant and do not drive clustering.
-Thus, our results close the gap of exact solutions beyond two particle and guide numerical studies towards the parameter range most relevant to observe clustering and phase separation in larger systems.
-These results pave the way toward the $N$-body problem, where the formation and stability of clusters are also expected to be governed by the dominant structural weights, organized along scales $(\omega L)^k$.
-They also highlight the delicate nature of clustering: whether a separated phase survives in the $N\to\infty$ limit, and, if so, whether it is confined to a single activity value or extends across a finite regime.
+In this paper, we resolve the three-body invariant measure, provide the first controlled microscopic description of clustering beyond two bodies and establish a structural foundation for the $N$-body problem: \begin{itemize}[leftmargin=*,label=\raisebox{0.25ex}{ $\bullet$}] \item Extending the PDMP and symmetry formalism developed for two RTPs~\cite{hahn23}, we derive the invariant measure of three instantaneous RTPs.
+This measure identifies with a mixture over free, separated, and jammed states.
+The relative strength of the structural weights setting this mixture organize persistent, separated, and diffusive regimes through the activity parameter $\omega L$, as displayed in Fig.~\ref{fig:main_figure}. \item Crucially, the hierarchy of structural weights follows a geometric cascade, $(\omega L)^{n_C}$, with $n_C$ the number of clusters, revealing that the separated phase dominates at finite activity.
+Relaxation contributions, previously interpreted as effective attractions, are subdominant and do not drive clustering. \item Extending these insights to large $N$, we find that the cluster number becomes sharply defined for a given $\omega L$, with crossover boundaries whose slopes diverge as $N$ grows.
+In this sense, we discuss how the activity parameter plays a role analogous to a fugacity conjugate to cluster number, giving rise to a nonequilibrium grand-canonical-like structure that emerges directly from the microscopic dynamics.\end{itemize}

 Therefore, these results not only provide a principled microscopic foundation for many-body steady states in active systems, but also highlight the subtle interplay between persistent motion, jamming, and activity in shaping cluster formation and stability.
 By bridging the gap in exact solutions beyond two particles, our work offers clear guidance for numerical and experimental studies targeting the parameter regimes of clustering and phase separation of interest.
 Importantly, the structural insights and hierarchical organization we uncover provide concrete directions for tackling the major challenge of resolving the full combinatorial structure of the $N$-body steady state.
 Achieving this would enable a complete understanding of phase separation and a rigorous microscopic characterization of coarsening and MIPS, opening a promising path for future analytical progress.